Skip to content

 root_find

-Find the parameter value t such that the Bezier random variable's x-coordinate equals data_i.
+Find the parameter t such that the Bézier x-coordinate equals a given data point.

 Parameters: